32blogby Studio Mitsu

 git branch -r | grep scarthgap

 Layers without a Scarthgap branch need to be forked and ported, or replaced with alternatives.
+If you need to create a new layer for your custom patches, see the layer creation guide.

 Update LAYERSERIES_COMPAT